top of page

 5. proposed development financing sources and amounts, and

-• CHA Executive Director reviews the completed LOI and determines if the proponent will be offered the opportunity to proceed with a full application proposal.
+• CHA Executive Director reviews the completed LOI and determines if the proponent will be offered the opportunity to proceed with a proposal.

-• Successful proponent will provide a completed RHF application proposal to CHA Executive Director which must demonstrate:
+• Successful proponent will provide a completed proposal to CHA Executive Director which must demonstrate:

 1. The proponent is in good standing and has a strong track record addressing community needs.